tarik02/kube-gen/README.md

 ## Template Language

-`kube-gen` supports templates written in Go`s [text/template](https://golang.org/pkg/text/template/) language.
-It supports all of the [built in](https://golang.org/pkg/text/template/#hdr-Functions) functions, as well as numerous custom functions described below.
-Many of the custom functions (and the documentation for those functions) have been borrowed from [docker-gen](https://github.com/jwilder/docker-gen).
-Those functions, along with the accompanying License and Copyright are located in the [dockergen_template_functions.go](https://github.com/kylemcc/kube-gen/blob/master/dockergen_template_functions.go) source file.
+- `kube-gen` supports templates written in Go`s [text/template](https://golang.org/pkg/text/template/) language.
+- it supports all of the [built in](https://golang.org/pkg/text/template/#hdr-Functions) functions.
+- it supports all of the [sprig](http://masterminds.github.io/sprig/) functions.
+- it supports subset of [docker-gen](https://github.com/jwilder/docker-gen) functions.
+Implementation, along with the accompanying License and Copyright are located in the [dockergen_template_functions.go](https://github.com/tarik02/kube-gen/blob/master/dockergen_template_functions.go) source file.